alexgrozav/gulp-setup/CONTRIBUTING.md

-# Contributing to Inkline
+# Contributing to gulp-setup

-Looking to contribute something to Inkline? **Here's how you can do it.**
+Looking to contribute something to gulp-setup? **Here's how you can do it.**

 Please review this document in order to make the contribution process easy and effective for everyone involved.